 Even Though It’s Not Law, Wearing a Helmet Greatly Improves Safety

 Wearing a helmet significantly reduces a bicyclist’s chances of suffering a brain injury if they’re involved in a bicycle accident.
-If you’re considering purchasing a bicycle helmet, keep these safety tips in mind:

 - Make sure the helmet is the right fit.
 It should be snug, but not uncomfortable.